wallabyjs/public/README.md

 Unless it's not something obvious and easily reproducible, please make sure to do whatever you can from the checklist:

 - Make sure your `files` and `tests` lists are correct.
 The `files` list should not contain any tests or patterns that include tests.
 Some project file structures contain both files and tests in the same folder(s) - in this case exclude tests from `files` list by adding the tests pattern with ignore flag to the `files` list: `{ pattern: 'server/**/*.spec.js', ignore: true }`.
 - If you are running tests in node.js and getting `Cannot find module` error or other 'file not found' type of issues, please make sure that files that you are trying to load are listed in the `files` list.
-Wallaby.js uses its own cache, so it has to sync used files.
+Wallaby.js uses its own cache, so it has to copy used files there.
 Note, that this doesn't apply to `node_modules` folder, wallaby.js doesn't cache it and uses your local version of it.
 So no need to list node modules in the `files` list for your node tests (but may be required it for browser tests if you are using node modules as libs).
 - If you can, please provide a small sample project, where the error can be reproduced.
 Best if you create a repository on GitHub and give us a link to your repo.
 We will have a look, fix wallaby.js issue or the setup issue and send you a pull request, [like this one](https://github.com/Gregoor/wallaby-test/pull/1).
 - If your tests run fine in Karma, but you are having some issues when running them in wallaby.js, try setting [`workers`](#workers-setting) count to 1.
 If it starts working after the change, it most likely means that your tests depend on each other in some way.
 For example, one of your test suites that is running first, sets some state, and test suites running later depend on it.
 You may keep worker number set to 1 to avoid the issue, but we recommend to make your test files isolated, so that wallaby.js can run them in parallel even faster.
 - If you have some transient issues in your node.js tests, try using [`workers.recycle` setting](#workers-setting).
 If it helps, then the most likely reason of the issues is that one or more of your tests set some state that causes tests to fail in the next run, because by default wallaby.js is trying to reuse node processes.
 You may either try adding some clean-up code to make node processes fully reusable as [described here](#node-process-reuse) and make your test runs even faster, or keep using the `workers.recycle` setting set to `true` and rely on the process re-start.